Erik ten Hag: Manchester United hold talks with Ajax head coach over taking charge at Old Trafford

 According to United sources, there is no early favourite yet and they are open-minded about the identity of their new manager.

-Sky Sports News reported earlier this week they are Mauricio Pochettino, Julen Lopetegui and Luis Enrique.
+Sky Sports News reported earlier this week the other candidates are Mauricio Pochettino, Julen Lopetegui and Luis Enrique.

 Ten Hag has a contract at Ajax that runs until the summer of 2023, but United's good relationship with the Dutch club - former goalkeeper Edwin van der Sar is chief executive - allowed them to speak to him.